tensorflow/swift/docs/DifferentiableTypes.md

 As shown above, the compiler automatically synthesizes implementations of `Differentiable` requirements for struct types.

 Here are the current conditions for synthesis:
-* The type must declare a conformance to `Differentiable`, either on the type declaration or on an extension.
+* The type must declare a conformance to `Differentiable`, either on the type declaration or on an extension in the same file.
 * The conforming type must be a `struct`.
 * All stored properties of the conforming type must either conform to `Differentiable` or be marked with the `@noDerivative` attribute.
   * If a non-`Differentiable` stored property is not marked with `@noDerivative`, then it is treated as if it has `@noDerivative` and the compiler emits a warning (with a fix-it in IDEs) asking the user to make the attribute explicit.